18F/18f.gsa.gov/_join/open-positions/acquisition-technical-lead-gs15.md

 ## Key Requirements

 1. You must be a U.S. Citizen or National (residents of American Samoa and Swains Islands)
-2. Suitable for Federal employment, determined by a background investigation.
+2. Suitable for federal employment, determined by a background investigation.
 3. You may be required to serve a trial period.
 4. Direct Deposit of salary check to financial organization required.
 5. Register with Selective Service, if you are a male born after 12/31/1959.